kibook/dpemotes/README.md

 start dpemotes

+For all animations to work, you will be required to run the latest build on FiveM, to do so;

 Set server to latest gamebuild by opening run.bat (Windows) or run.sh (Linux) with a text editor (Notepad++ for Windows, or something similar)

-Add the following: +set sv_enforceGameBuild 2372.
+Add the following: +set sv_enforceGameBuild 2372 (Or newer).

 2372 is the current latest supported DLC for FiveM, the MPTuners DLC.